- How do I get to the farm?

 Send us an e-mail to clagettfarm@cbf.org telling us you are interested in working here at our farm.
 We begin interviews each year in February and hire people to work from March, April or May through October or November.
 Once we have hired our team for the season, we do not normally have more job openings until the following year.

-We pay $10/hour for first year staff, and we have both part-time and full-time positions.
+We pay $11.50/hour for first year staff, and we have both part-time and full-time positions.
 We do not offer housing.
 We highly recommend that anyone interested in working here should try their hand as a worksharer or volunteer first.
 And tell us while you're here that you might apply to work here the following season.
-We appreciate having the chance to get to know someone in the field before we hire them, so people who have worked with us in the past get special preference when we are hiring.

 Can I get a tour of the farm?